wp-plugins/mylinks2/readme.txt

 = How can i change the layout? =

+Two preset layouts are provided.
-Just change the templates in the `templates` subdirectory of the mylinks plugin. `all_links.html` is the template for all links and `one_category.html` is the template for displaying just one category.
+You can also change the templates in the `templates` subdirectory of the mylinks plugin. `all_links.html` is the template for all links and `one_category.html` is the template for displaying just one category.

 == Screenshots ==